webix-hub/docs/data/desktop/window.md

 ###Window Resizing

-You can change the size of the window by pulling the resizer icon placed in the right bottom corner of the window.
+Window can be resized by user in browser with the help of a **resizer icon** in the right bottom corner of the window.

 <img src="desktop/resizing_window.png">

-To enable this possibility, you need to specify the **resize** property with the *true* value in the window's configuration.
+To enable this possibility, you need to include the **resize** property with the *true* value into the window's configuration.

 {{sample 10_window/15_resize.html}}